1. The V&A Innovate National Schools Challenge is a free educational project run by the Victoria and Albert Museum (the "Promoter").

 5. The Promoter shall not be responsible for late, lost or delayed entries or network, computer hardware or software failures of any kind that may delay or restrict entry to the project.

-6. The project runs until 12 January 2024 when submissions close.
-Ten Teams will be selected to attend the Innovate Pitching and Awards Day at the V&A, South Kensington taking place in the 2024 Spring Term.
-Entrants must attend the Innovate Pitching and Awards Day in order to be considered for the winners' awards.
-Schools will be informed whether they are finalists in January 2024.
+6. The project runs until 5 February 2027 when submissions close.
+Ten Teams will be selected to attend the Innovate Pitching and Awards Day at the V&A, South Kensington taking place in the 2027 Spring Term.
+Finalists are required to attend pitching and awards day in person.
+If a team is unable to attend their place in the final will be awarded to the next highest scoring team.
+Schools will be informed whether they are finalists in March 2027.

 7. Every student who enters work for consideration will receive a certificate.
 These will be posted to Schools after the entries have been submitted.
 There is no alternative prize or cash alternative.

-9. Of the ten finalists there will be six winning Teams selected by the Judging Panel across six categories.
+9. Of the ten finalists there will be seven winning Teams selected by the Judging Panel across seven categories.
 The winning Teams will receive an Innovate trophy.
 There is no alternative prize or cash alternative.

 10. An overall winner will be selected.
 The overall winning Team will receive an invitation to a free bespoke workshop with a designer at the V&A, South Kensington.
 A suitable date will be arranged directly with the winning school.
 If the Team is unable to visit the V&A, the promoter will offer the option of the workshop taking place at the winning Team's School.
 There is no alternative prize or cash alternative.